Cover: New York CityPASS and the Statue of Liberty

-With CityPASS, visit during the 86th floor observatory during the day, then return for a late night view as the city sparkles against the night sky (May-August between 10pm-closing, September-April between 8pm-closing).
-A complimentary audio tour can be obtained by presenting the CityPASS booklet on at the 2nd floor kiosk.
+With CityPASS, visit during the 86th-floor observatory during the day, then return for a late night view as the city sparkles against the night sky (May-August between 10pm-closing, September-April between 8pm-closing).
+A complimentary audio tour can be obtained by presenting the CityPASS booklet on at the 2nd-floor kiosk.
 While there is a CityPASS fast lane, it wasn’t open when we visited.
-However, the regular admission line wasn’t too long of wait and we reached the top in about 30 minutes.
+However, the regular admission line wasn’t too long of a wait and we reached the top in about 30 minutes.

 American Museum of Natural History

 The museum the world fell in love with after the movie Night at the Museum was released, the American Museum of Natural History is an incredible opportunity to explore over 32 million specimens of nature.
 Highlights include a 94-foot-long blue whale model, one of the greatest dinosaur fossil collections in the world, and one of the museum’s most popular annual seasonal exhibitions, The Butterfly Conservatory.